tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 resumed.

 The path maximum transmission unit (PMTU) in DTLS also limits the size of records.
-The record size limit SHOULD be set independently of PMTU.
+The record size limit does not affect PMTU discovery and SHOULD be set independently.
 The record size limit is fixed during the handshake and so is best set based on constraints at the endpoint and not the current network environment.
 In comparison, the PMTU is determined by the network path and can change dynamically over time.
-See {{?PMTU=RFC8201}} and Section 4.1.1.1 of {{?DTLS}}
+See {{?PMTU=RFC8201}} and Section 4.1.1.1 of
-for more detail on PMTU discovery.
+{{?DTLS}} for more detail on PMTU discovery.

+PMTU governs the size of UDP datagrams, which limits the size of records, but does not prevent records from being smaller.
+An endpoint that sends small records is still able to send multiple records in a single UDP datagram.

 ## Record Expansion Limits {#expansion}